becodeorg/free2code/2.CSS/1.SELECTORS/readme.md

 - `:visited` – A link the user has visited before.
 - `:hover` – A link with the user’s mouse over it.
 - `:active` – A link that’s being pressed down by a mouse (or finger).

+That's about it for the CSS Selectors.
+You have enough information to do the exercises!
+Don't hesitate to go back here if you cannot manage the exercises - you cannot remember all this.
+Practice will help you remember ;-)